yorgos-ai/pet-adoption/README.md

 This command will stop all services and delete all Docker volumes.

 ## Workflow orchestration with Prefect
-This project uses Prefect to orchestration and deploy the workflows.
+Workflow orchestration and deployment is implemented using [Prefect](https://www.prefect.io/).

 There are two main flows in this project, the `training_flow` and the `batch_prediction_flow`.
 The Python scripts for both flows can be accessed at [pet_adoption/flows/](pet_adoption/flows/) directory.

-Once you have build the project services you can run the training and prediction flows in a couple of ways:

-#### 1. Execute the flows from CLI
+### Execute the Prefect flows

-To run both training and prediction flows, open a new terminal and run:
+To run both flows, open a new terminal and run:

 ```
 make run_flows
 ```

 This make command will first execute the training flow and then the prediction flow.
 You can access the [Prefect UI](http://127.0.0.1:4200) to see the execution of both flows.

-#### Prefect UI dashboard
+### Prefect UI dashboard
 ![plot](images/prefect-ui-dashboard.png)

-#### Prefect UI flows
+### Prefect UI flows
 ![plot](images/prefect-ui-flows.png)

-#### 2. Deploy the Prefect flows and manually run them from Prefect UI
+### Deploy the Prefect flows and manually run them from Prefect UI

 To deploy the Prefect flows, run the following command:

 ```
 make prefect_deploy
 ```

 This command will deploy the workflows, create a Prefect worker and finally start the worker.
 Once this step finishes, you can access [Prefect UI](http://127.0.0.1:4200) and see the scheduled deployed flows.

 ![plot](images/prefect-deployment.png)

 ## Experiment tracking with MLflow
+This project uses [MLflow](https://mlflow.org/) to track experiments and register the trained model in the model registry.

 MLflow Tracking Server is used to track the experiments and log training artifacts and metrics.
 Furthermore, the trained model is rgistered in the Mlflow Model Registry and is promoted to production stage, if the Recall on the validation set exceeds acertain threshold.
 Once the training pipeline executes, you can access the [MLflow UI](http://127.0.0.1:5000) to view the experiment run and all the relevant metrics and artifacts.

 ![plot](images/mlflow-ui.png)

 ## Monitoring with Evidently

-Both flows are monitored using Evidently.
-The metrics are collected during the flow runs and are stored in a Postgres DB.
-Grafana connects to the Postgres DB to get the metrics and build the monitoring dashboards.
+Both flows are monitored using [Evidently AI](https://www.evidentlyai.com/).
+The metrics are collected during the flow runs and are stored in a PostgreSQL database.
+Grafana connects to the database to get the metrics and build the monitoring dashboards.
 Access the [Evidently UI](http://127.0.0.1:3000) to view the dashboards.
 The user name and password are both 'admin'.

-#### Grafana Training Monitoring dashboard
+### Grafana Training Monitoring dashboard
 ![plot](images/train-dashboard.png)

-#### Grafana Prediction Monitoring dashboard
+### Grafana Prediction Monitoring dashboard
 ![plot](images/prediction-dashboard.png)

 ## Unit tests